HarbourHeading/KVM-GPU-Passthrough/README.md

 ### Install windows ISO

-Download `Windows.iso` on an installation media (e.g. USB) from the [Microsoft website](https://www.microsoft.com/en-us/software-download/windows10).
+Download `Windows.iso` on an installation media (e.g. USB) from the [Windows 10 microsoft website](https://www.microsoft.com/en-us/software-download/windows10) or [Windows 11 microsoft website](https://www.microsoft.com/en-us/software-download/windows11).
 You can either copy the ISO to your server using scp or download it directly via CLI using [Fido](https://github.com/pbatard/Fido).

 ### Install virtio drivers